 So friendship has always been important.
 But what--besides sharing--does a successful friendship entail?

 Studies of Western populations suggest several points about friendship in children.

 • Like adults, kids reject people who they perceive to be aggressive, disruptive, irritable, domineering, dishonest, or selfish (Carlson et al 1984).

 • Kids who report a greater willingness to help others are more likely to have high-quality friendships (Coie et al 1990; Rose and Asher 2004).

 • Popularity in preschool is linked with verbal ability, kindness, and low aggression (Ladd et al 1988; Coie et al 1990; Earnhardt and Hinshaw 1994; Slaughter et al 2002; Landon et al 2010).

 • "Hanging out" with prosocial peers -- kids who are cooperative and kind -- may may help preschoolers build crucial emotional skills.
 In one study, 4-year-olds who affiliated with more with prosocial peers showed more emotional positivity and less emotional negativity toward classmates later on -- even after controlling for initial personality differences and the "culture" of the classroom (Fabes et al 2012).

-• For 5- and 6-year olds, the predictor of peer acceptance may be a child’s ability to understand the mental states of others (Slaughter et al 2002; Caputi et al 2012).
-As kids get older, the links between popularity and interpersonal skills—like empathy, moral reasoning, and perspective-taking—become stronger (Dekovic and Gerris 1994).
+• Mind-reading matters!
+Young children are more likely to be accepted by their peers -- and more likely to develop friendships -- if they understand the thoughts and feelings of other people (Slaughter et al 2002; Caputi et al 2012; Fink et al 2014).
+And as kids get older, the links between popularity and interpersonal skills—like empathy, moral reasoning, and perspective-taking—become even stronger (Dekovic and Gerris 1994).

 • Kids are more likely to become friends if they have fun together, feel a sense of trust, and make each other feel good about themselves (Asher and Williams 1987).